AnnaNCS/scheduling_algorithms/README.md

 # Page Replacement Algorithm
-## Memory Managment
+## Memory Management

 ## LRU

 LRU replaces the line in the cache that has been in the cache the longest with no reference to it.
   Recently used -> more likely to be used again
-  Queue as doubly linked list.
+  Queue as a doubly linked list.
   Maximum size of the queue = total number of frames available (cache size).
   Front end - most recently used pages
   Rear end - least recently pages